jeetbarot1998/Game-Guess-the-number.github.io/README.md

 # Game-Guess-the-number
-A game to guess the number between 1 to 20
+Give a try and try to guess my random number between 1 to 20.
+Try your luck Here: https://jeetbarot1998.github.io/Game-Guess-the-number.github.io/